Eelco05/Programmeerproject/PROCESS.md

 - important to visualise amount of find per period (Pie chart?)
 - installing MS office to be able to get to database (.ACCDB)
 - got csv data of the Sacred Landscape Project.
 Deliberately mangled it to protect the research (random deletion)
-- added test html to help import of data
+- added test.html and importData.js to help import of data

 ## Day 5 13-01-'17
 ### Work